nmstate/nmstate.github.io/index.md

 - [Varlink support for libnmstate](./devel/varlink-libnmstate.md)

 ## Contacts
-- You can find us on #nmstate IRC channel on freenode.
+- You can find us on #nmstate IRC channel on [Libera](https://libera.chat/).
   The maintainers are Gris, edwardh and ffmancera, please feel free to ask whatever you need!

 - Nmstate uses the nmstate-devel@lists.fedorahosted.org for discussions.
 To subscribe you can send an email with 'subscribe' in the subject to